War Memorial – Hadleigh, Essex

-Charles’s pension card shows his widow’s address was 60 Queens Street, Walton, Suffolk (her parents address), so presumably moved back home after her husband died.
+Charles’s pension card shows his widow’s address was 60 Queens Street, Walton, Suffolk (her parents address), so had presumably moved back to her parents home after her husband died (there is no evidence that she and their children ever moved to Hadleigh, but this does not mean this wasn’t the case).
 Their children were aged 10, 9 and 5.
 Alice remarried in 1920 to the very recently widowed James HORSNELL (a Blacksmith, 30 years her senior), but had already had one child with him whilst his first wife was still alive in May 1919.
 They had one more child in 1921 and lived in Hatfield Broad Oak, Essex (no where near Hadleigh).
 Alice died in 1964 in Suffolk aged 83 (her second husband had died some years previous in 1934 age 75).